PrEval Monitor

 Violence Prevention Network, i-unito, Peace Research Institute Frankfurt (PRIF)

-Digital counselling in P/CVE operates within a complex setting shaped by (conflicting) priorities of platform logics, data protection, relationship-building, and limited resources.
-Many projects seek meaningful evaluation—but what does meaningful really mean when target groups remain anonymous, relationships form online, and counselling processes are hard to predict?
-Our study argues that traditional approaches to impact measurement often fall short in these contexts.
-Instead, a shift in perspective is needed—moving away from rigid output tracking and toward more learning-oriented, context- and relationship-sensitive evaluation approaches.
+Digital counseling in preventing and countering violent extremism (P/CVE) operates within a complex setting shaped by (conflicting) priorities of platform logics, data protection, relationship-building, and limited resources.
+Many projects seek impactful evaluation—but what does impact really mean when target groups remain anonymous, relationships are formed online, and counseling processes are hard to predict?
+Our study argues that traditional approaches to measuring impact often fall short in these contexts.
+Instead, a shift in perspective is needed—moving away from rigid output tracking toward more learning-based, context- and relationship-sensitive evaluation approaches.

 Pilot Study Civic Education.

-Development of an AI Competence Profile from the Pperspective of Civic Education
+Developing an AI Literacy Profile for Civic Education

 University of Duisburg-Essen (UDE)

-How does AI reshape democratic processes, and what skills are necessary to navigate these changes?
-This study explores the opportunities and risks of AI in civic education and outlines how citizens can be equipped for an AI-driven future.
+How does artificial intelligence (AI) reshape democratic processes, and what skills are necessary to navigate these changes?
+This study explores the opportunities and risks of AI in civic education and investigates how people can be equipped for an AI-driven future.
 We draw on international frameworks, highlight sociopolitical challenges, and discuss practical evaluation methods to ensure responsible AI use in democratic contexts.

-PART IV: Thinking Ahead with Evaluation—Dealing with Findings From and About Evaluations
+PART IV: Beyond Evaluation: Interpreting Insights From and About Evaluations

 Peace Research Institute Frankfurt (PRIF), German Centre for Integration and Migration Research (DeZIM)

-How can we approach the self-evaluation of an educational program with digital components—while taking into account that the evaluation of digital projects is not business as usual?
-Digital formats place special demands on evaluation and require interdisciplinary perspectives.
-Educational and Media Studies, for example, each bring their own methodological approaches, which can complement each other in meaningful ways.
-Together with basa e.V., we have tested how practical self-evaluation tools can be developed in a transdisciplinary process.
+How can we approach the self-evaluation of an educational program with digital components, while taking into account that the evaluation of digital projects is not standard practice?
+Digital formats bring specific challenges for evaluation and call for interdisciplinary perspectives.
+Educational and media studies, for example, each have their own methodological approaches, which can complement each other in valuable ways.
+In collaboration with basa e.V., we tested different transdisciplinary formats for developing practical self-evaluation tools.

 Impact Horizons of Evaluations.